Korean Spicy Pork Belly Bulgogi (Dwaeji Bulgogi)

 Instructions

-• Add pork belly and mix with hands until thoroughly coated.
-Set aside at room temperature for 30 minutes.
-Or, marinate overnight in the refrigerator.
+• Marinate.
+Add long strips of pork belly and mix well.
+Set aside at room temperature for 30 minutes or refrigerate overnight.

-• Cut into bite-sized strips and transfer to serving platter.
-Garnish with green onion and sesame seeds, if desired.
-Serve immediately with rice, lettuce wraps, and ssamjang.
+• Serve.
+Cut into bite-sized pieces and transfer to a serving platter.
+Garnish with chopped green onions and sesame seeds.
+Serve immediately with rice, lettuce wraps, and kimchi.
+Enjoy!

 Notes